Grow Financial Federal Credit Union

 holiday shopping tips image

-It’s hard to believe it, but the time is here: let’s talk about holiday spending.
-We’ve got five holiday shopping tips to keep the season of cheer from becoming a big pain in the wallet.
+It’s hard to believe, but the time is here.
+Let’s talk about holiday spending.
+We’ve got holiday shopping tips to share that will keep the season of cheer from becoming a big pain in the wallet.
+Watch out for these five holiday shopping blunders that can set you back financially:

 1. Not setting a budget

-2. Busting your budget
+2. Ignoring your budget

-3. Taking on high-interest debt
+3. Taking on debt

-Overspending our budgets, paying high interest and taking on too much debt often go hand-in-hand.
-Though credit card companies or retailers may be offering deals to lure us into overspending, remember that the money must be paid off eventually.
-With most holiday spending, it’s just not worth it to go into debt.
 Stuck paying high interest already?
 Consider consolidating to a lower monthly payment with zero balance transfer fees with a Grow Visa® Preferred Credit Card.2 Learn more.

 4. Falling for scams